peterhinch/micropython-samples/SSD1306/README.md

 (which the device supports) this method may be used to accommodate it.
 This mode has been tested.

+# Use of font_to_py.py

+To convert font files to Python for use with this driver the default (vertical) mapping and bit order should be used.
+The only optional argument which may be needed is ``-f`` if fixed-width rendering is desired.

 # Note

 The official SSD1306 driver is based on the framebuf module which is in a state